TutorialsLast Updated Sep 6, 20247 min read

 To configure AWS EB CLI you need an AWS user with programmatic access.
 Skip to the next step if you already have an AWS IAM user with access keys.
 To add a programmatic user, go to the AWS Add User page.
 Add a user name and click next.

-Add user with Access
+Add user with access

-set user permission
+Set user permission

-On the “review and create” page, ensure you have a view similar to the one below and then click on “create user”.
+On the “review and create” page, ensure you have a view similar to the one below and then click “create user”.

 Create new AWS user